Caroli Group

-The Caroli Group is a Monegasque diversified company.
+The Caroli Group is a Monegasque company founded in 1978 in Monte Carlo, which has diversified since.
 It encompasses real estate development, communication and media.
-It is headquartered in Monaco.

 History

 The real estate company was founded by the engineer Antonio Caroli in 1978.

 Real estate development

-Since its founding in the 1970s, the company has built several residential buildings and luxury hotels in Monaco.
+Since its founding in the 1970s, the company has built several residential buildings and luxury hotels in Monaco:

-In 1973, Caroli Group built Le Mirabeau.